Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 If you are still unable to decide, here is what I recommend.

-- First of all, do not depend on misting to raise the humidity around your Alocasia.
+- First, do not depend on misting to raise the humidity around your Alocasia.Â

 - If you want to mist, do it with a Neem oil solution at least once a month to prevent pest infestations.

-- Avoid misting too frequently as it can cause various problems.
+- Avoid misting too frequently, as it can cause various problems.Â

-- Always mist your Alocasia in the morning or day so that the water droplets can evaporate without causing any bacterial or fungal disease.
+- Always mist your Alocasia in the morning or day so the water droplets can evaporate without causing any bacterial or fungal disease.Â

-- Avoid misting on a gloomy or rainy day as the water droplets will not evaporate due to lack of sunlight and remain on the leaves for a longer period.
+- Avoid misting on a gloomy or rainy day, as the water droplets will not evaporate due to lack of sunlight and will remain on the leaves longer.Â

-- You should mist with room temperature water as hot or cold water can stress your plant.
+- You should mist it with water at room temperature, as hot or cold water can stress your plant.Â

 Keep these points in mind while misting your Alocasia so that the plant can draw all the benefits from it.